AgileRL/AgileRL/docs/arena/index.rst

 A training configuration is defined via a **manifest** (YAML or JSON file) describing the algorithm, environment, training parameters, and evolutionary HPO settings.
 The formulation of the manifest is described in the :ref:`training_manifests` section, and is mostly analogous for both the :class:`~agilerl.training.trainer.LocalTrainer` and training jobs in Arena.

+For an LLM manifest, check the GPU before you submit. ``arena memory estimate`` prints the training and generation bars against the card; ``arena memory solve`` inverts one knob (context length, concurrency, or micro-batch) given the rest.
+See :ref:`llm_memory_estimate`.

 Here is an example manifest for training DQN on LunarLander-v3: